Furnace Duct Cleaning Minneapolis

 Our technicians use compressed air to push all the debris down to the main trunk-lines where there is a high vacuum hose inserted to remove all debris in your air ducts.
 This is a thorough cleaning, especially helpful for people with house dust or house pet allergies.

-Twin Cities Duct Cleaning is owned and operated by Residential Heatign & Air, which sells and services residential and commerical furnaces in Minneapolis and St Paul.
+Twin Cities Duct Cleaning is owned and operated by Residential Heating & Air, which sells and services residential and commercial furnaces in Minneapolis and St Paul.
 We carry all name-brand furnace products and parts.
 Our service technicians are highly skilled in diagnosing, troubleshooting and repairing furnaces of all types.
-Visit: Furnace Repair Minneapolis for more information.

 How long will a furnace last and when to replace it?